techdivision/import-docs/pages/02.getting-started/02.usage/docs.37.md

 ### Operations

-As well as the Magento 2 standard import functionality, M2IF will provide 3 different import operations:
+As well as the Magento 2 standard import functionality, Pacemaker Community will provide 3 different import operations:

 | Operation                 | Description
 |:--------------------------|:-----------------------------------------------------------------------------------|